 DO NOT, unless your roof has been designed for it, use your flat roof as a living area.
-Most membranes are not designed for foot traffic.
-Standing or repeated walking on a flat roof can damage and compromise your roof as well as potentially puncture the surface.
+Most membranes, specifically EPDM roofing systems are not designed for foot traffic.
+Standing or repeated walking on a flat roof can damage and compromise your roof and roof deck as well as potentially puncture the surface.
 Modified bitumen roofing systems can typically withstand more traffic.
 If you don’t know which type of roof you have, it’s best to avoid unnecessary traffic.

-If you do identify any issues, do not attempt repairs by yourself.
+If you do identify any issues, DO NOT attempt repairs by yourself.
 This often leads to a lot more problems than what you began with, especially if any open flame is required.
 It is also important to remember that compatible materials need to be used during repair to avoid failure and maintain any warranties that might be valid.

 A general rule of thumb is if your flat roof is more than 10 years old, it might be time to call in the professionals.
 Make sure you check references and hire a roofing contractor that has the experience and knowledge to do the job properly.

 Penfolds Roofing & Solar provides commercial and residential roofing services.
 Founded in 1937, Penfolds has grown to become one of the largest and most trusted roofing companies in British Columbia.
 Built on quality, value and trust, Penfolds specializes in roof installation and roof repair for all types of roofing materials as well as solar panel installations.
 Contact us for a free, no-obligation quote.